As of 2016-02-04, the XFA branch is deprecated. Instead, see the section on configuration below.

 The current health of the source tree can be found at http://build.chromium.org/p/client.pdfium/console

 There are several mailing lists that are setup:

 Note, the Reviews and Bugs lists are typically read-only.

 We will be using this bug tracker, but for security bugs, please use [Chromium's security bug template] (https://code.google.com/p/chromium/issues/entry?template=Security%20Bug) and add the “Cr-Internals-Plugins-PDF” label.

 For contributing code, we will follow Chromium's process as much as possible.
-The main exceptions is:
+The main exceptions are:

 Prior to 2016-02-04, there existed an actively developed origin/xfa branch.
 The origin/xfa branch is now an evolutionary dead-end.
 Everything you need to build either with or without the XFA feature is on origin/master.